jyoung4242/articles/CA/cellularautonoma.md

 ### Starting Point

 Let's start with an empty array of numbers.
 We will represent the flat array as a two dimensional grid, with x and y coordinates.
-This is a 7 x 7 grid, which will be an array of size 49.
+This is a 7 x 7 grid, which will be an array of forty-nine cells.
 As we process throught he CA algorithm, we will be recording our results into a new array, as to not overwrite the input array while we are iterating over the indexes.

 <img src="image-1.png" alt="starting grid" style="width:250px; "/>

-For the CA algorithm, it is suggested to fill the initial array with random 1's and 0's.
+For the CA algorithm, it is suggested to fill the initial array with random ones and zeroes.
 You can use a [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) field, or a [Simplex noise](https://en.wikipedia.org/wiki/Simplex_noise) field or just use your languages built in random function to fill the field.
 Here is ours: